Misal Pav Recipe

 Instructions

-Sprouting – Skip this if you have sprouts
+Sprouting – omit this if you have sprouts

 • Rinse half cup matki well and soak them in enough water for 8 hours.
-After 8 hours, drain the water completely and wrap them in a clean cloth or add to a box.
+Later, drain the water completely and wrap them in a clean cloth or add to a box.
 Cover well and keep it in a dark warm place for 12 to 24 hours to sprout.

 • Depending on the temperature they will sprout.
 If the weather is too hot, sprinkle some water on them when the cloth dries up.